yogeshojha/yogeshojha/README.md

 I often do software, sometimes hardware, and a lot of security.

-When not in front of computers, I am probably running or doing half-marathons.
+I am deeply passionate about running, when not in-front of computers, I am probably running or signing up for my next race ;p

 I very often gaze at stars, hoping to be interplanetary and optimistic about humanity's future among the stars.